billowapp/payfast/README.md

 # Laravel5 Payfast

+WARNING: Still In Development.
+This package is still in development and will no doubt cause issues should you install it at this point.
+We're ironing out the kinks and as soon as we're happy we'll give it a stable status.
+See ToDo's.

 A dead simple Laravel 5.2 payment processing class for payments through payfast.co.za.
 This package only supports ITN transactions.
 Laravel5 Payfast is strictly use at own risk.

 ## Installation